mirzaianov/ai-image-generator/README.md

 # AI Image Generator

-The app alows you to generate a 512x512 image
+The app allows you to generate an image (512x512 px) according to the inserted promt